 A Brazilian winger whose electric dribbling and joyful style have made him the heartbeat of Real Madrid's attack and a global football star.

-Born in São Gonçalo, a gritty suburb of Rio de Janeiro, Vinícius Júnior's football journey began on the futsal courts that forge so much Brazilian talent.
-His precocious skill was obvious, and by 2017, at just 16, he signed for Spanish giants Real Madrid in a move that signaled immense expectation.
-The early years in Madrid were a mix of dazzling flashes and frustrating inconsistency, but under the guidance of coach Carlo Ancelotti, he transformed from a raw talent into a decisive force.
-His defining moment came in the 2022 UEFA Champions League final, where he scored the winning goal, cementing his status as a big-game player.
-More than his goals and assists, it's his unshakeable confidence and audacious flair that have made him a fan favorite and a symbol of the modern, fearless attacker.
+Vinícius Júnior scored the winning goal in the 2022 UEFA Champions League final for Real Madrid.
+Born in São Gonçalo, a gritty suburb of Rio de Janeiro, his football journey began on futsal courts.
+His precocious skill was obvious, and by 2017, at just 16, he signed for Real Madrid in a move signaling immense expectation.
+Early years in Madrid mixed dazzling flashes with frustrating inconsistency.
+Under coach Carlo Ancelotti, he transformed from a raw talent into a decisive force.
+More than his goals and assists, his unshakeable confidence and audacious flair have made him a fan favorite and a symbol of the modern, fearless attacker.

 1997–2012